Topics: Mental Health, tax preparation outsourcing services

 Conclusion

-The tax season impacts the best of us in an adverse manner.
-The solution is not to lose our cool and understand that we not living in normal times, so its’s not a good idea to put extra pressure on ourselves.
-Yes, that you need to prepare all those taxes is not up for debate, but if you are not your usual self, and this is impacting your productivity, you shouldn’t put extra pressure on yourself.
+The tax season adversely impacts the best of us.
+The solution is not to lose our cool and understand that we are not living in normal times, so it’s not a good idea to put extra pressure on ourselves.
+Yes, that you need to prepare all those taxes is not up for debate, but if you are not your usual self and this is impacting your productivity, you shouldn’t put extra pressure on yourself.

-The solution is to understand why and how your efficiency and productivity is being impacted and finding solutions that will be of help.
-Proper food intake and leading a healthy lifestyle can be an answer to most of your problems.
+The solution is to understand why and how your efficiency and productivity are being impacted and find solutions that will help.
+Proper food intake and leading a healthy lifestyle can be the answer to most of your problems.
 Also, don’t disengage yourself from your friends and family.
 It is important to socialize, albeit keeping the safety protocols in mind.
 Jump on a video call with your family/extended family periodically to ensure you are socializing and not taking your personal and family life for granted.

 Indrajeet Pradhan